 Hola.
 Hi.
 Namaste.
 Hello, you’re awesome!
 Welcome to the Cult.

-A welcome email has an 86% higher than normal open rate with a 196% click through rate according to SocialMouths.
+A welcome email has an 86% higher than normal open rate with a 196% click-through rate.

-I’ll be blunt, you’re not going to get this level of attention with this much ease ever again.
-Time spent here now will impact each of your relationships with new sign ups and grow your email list.
+I’ll be blunt, when communicating with someone your list, you won’t get this level of attention with this much ease ever again in their user lifecycle.
+When you spend time here now, it will impact your relationships with new subscribers and help to grow your email list in a sustainable way.

-To help you bank in on this opportunity, I’m going to show you 6 examples of my favorite welcome emails that we take inspiration from here at Teachable.
+To help you cash in on this opportunity to make a real connection with your community, I’m going to show you 6 real examples of my favorite welcome emails.

-I'll break down how the writers do it and show you exactly how you can replicate their process to develop an engaging welcome email in your voice.
+I'll break down how the writers do it and show you exactly how you can replicate their process to develop an engaging welcome email.

 To start, download our Welcome Email Worksheet and follow along.

-Everyone we'll study are big names and I’ll break down their strategies using five questions: who, what, where, when, why.
+Everyone we'll study are big names with established credibility in the online business world.
+I’ll break down their strategies using five questions: who, what, where, when, why.

 Who you are as the sender and company